appsquickly/typhoon/README.md

 believe that Objective-C somehow magically alleviates the need for common-sense.
 "Oh, I don't do DI, I use swizzling class-clusters!")_, then there are basically two options:

 * You can do dependency injection without a framework/library/container to help you.
-(It is simple after all).
-It is certainly possble that this will be adequate. ___But___, I think it helps a lot to have one.
+It is simple after all, and in fact I recommend it at least as an exercise in software design.
+And it is certainly possble that this will be adequate. ___But___, I think it helps a lot to have one.

 * So, going down the library/framework route, there's been quite a lot of action in Objective-C land, over the last three years.
 There are now around 15 Dependency Injection frameworks, many following in the footsteps of Google Guice.